Ferry to Mykonos

 Day Trips From Mykonos

-After you have enjoyed your stay in the stunning island and you feel you want to see more, then you can book day trips with ferries from Mykonos to the close islands of Tinos, Syros, and Delos and even to the farther but dazzling Santorini.
+After you have enjoyed your stay in the stunning island and you feel you want to see more, then you can book day trips with ferries from Mykonos to the close Cycladic Islands or even to the further but favorite, Crete.
 There are frequent daily connections departing early in the morning and returning late in the evening and their prices are affordable, so be sure to organize one and feel the Greek island hopping experience.